carla-simulator/carla/Docs/recorder_and_playback.md

 ```py
 client.replay_file("recording01.log", start, duration, camera)
 ```

-* **start**: time we want to start the simulation from.
+* **start**: Time we want to start the simulation from.
   * If the value is positive, it means the number of seconds starting from the beginning.
   E.g. a value of 10 will start the simulation at second 10.
   * If the value is negative, it means the number of seconds starting from the end.
   E.g. a value of -10 will replay only the last 10 seconds of the simulation.
-* **duration**: amount of seconds we want to play.
+* **duration**: Amount of seconds we want to play.
 When the simulation reaches the end, then all actors remaining will have autopilot enabled automatically.
 The purpose of this parameter is to allow users to replay a piece of a simulation and then let all actors start driving in autopilot again.
 * **camera**: Id of an actor where the camera will focus on and follow.
 To obtain the Ids of the actors, please read right below.

 Please note that all vehicles at the end of the playback will be set in autopilot to let them continue driving by themselves, and all pedestrians will be stopped at their current place (we plan to set  autopilot for pedestrians also, to walk at random places).
 This behaviour let's you for example replay a piece of simulation and test how they continue after some changes in the environment.